-Allocation of Operating Surplus should align with Board Goals, the districts Strategic or Operational Plans, or address emergent needs.
+Allocation of Operating Surplus should align with Board Goals, the districts Strategic or Operational Plans, improved student educational outcomes, or address emergent needs.
 Allocations should include a transfer to Local Capital if long range facilities planning indicates funds are required for future capital projects.
 Surplus allocations should clearly identify what the funds are in support of as well as indicate a timeline for expense, for both transparency and adherence to Ministry Policy.